j-pohl/react-art-website/README.md

-# Artwebsite made with React
+# Art Website made with React

 [Click here to view the latest version of this project](https://jessicapohl.herokuapp.com/)